Democrats urging voters to move to Georgia before Senate runoff election — is it fraud?

 Unclear how long a new arrival has to stay in the state without breaking voting laws

-Liberals urging voters to move to Georgia to vote in the January Senate runoff elections may want to think twice — moving to Georgia for a short time just to vote is a felony under state law.
+Liberals urging voters to move to Georgia to vote in the January Senate runoff elections may want to think twice — moving to Georgia for a short time just to vote is against state law.

 But how long a new arrival has to stay in the state without breaking the law is not clear, according to reports.
 Gov. Brian Kemp declined this week to get behind his fellow Republicans' push for a special session to tighten voting rules ahead of the runoff elections, the Atlanta Journal-Constitution reported.